jbilcke/lithium/examples/mushrooms/README.md

 ## Performance

 I prefer to shuffle the dataset, and run many tests, to avoid a "good sample" bias.
-So yeas, I haven't tested all the combinations, but so far I got:
+Granted, I haven't tested all the combinations, but so far I got:

 #### mush.js: